ncsa/dumbno/README.md

 Usage
 =====

-Copy docs/example\_dumbno.cfg and edit to update your environment.
+Copy docs/example\_dumbno.cfg and edit to match your environment.

 Start: